Warrenby Halt railway station

-Warrenby Halt was a railway station opened in 1920 having been built to serve the village of Warrenby in Redcar and Cleveland, England and the nearby Dorman Long works.
-It consisted of wooden platforms and brick-built shelters and was gas-lit.
+Warrenby Halt was a railway station which opened in 1920.
+It was built to serve the village of Warrenby near Redcar, England, and the nearby Dorman Long steelworks.
+It consisted of wooden platforms and brick shelters and was gas-lit.

-In 1978 the railway was diverted to allow for the building of the Redcar steelworks, leaving Warrenby bypassed.
-A new station Redcar British Steel opened on the deviation line to take its place.
-(The replacement station was officially the quietest station on the entire British rail network with only 40 passengers in 2017–18.)
+In 1978, the railway was diverted to allow for the building of the Redcar steelworks, leaving Warrenby bypassed.
+A new station, Redcar British Steel, opened on the deviated line to take its place.

 One of Warrenby Halt's platforms survives at Newton Dale Halt on the North Yorkshire Moors Railway.